 The most foolproof way of achieving consistency is designing your visuals and accompanying messaging specifically for each channel.
 There might not be huge changes between channel-specific content – but there will be slight differences.
 The key is for your offer to look clear and polished everywhere your customers see it – whether it’s on your website, social channels, via email, paid search and display.

 Your offer’s landing page should highlight everything your customers need to know about the offer.
 It should have all relevant information they need to decide to click and book.
 Unlike web pages, which are trying to encourage interest in many different areas, your landing page should be designed with one single focus in mind, and should drive to just one place with your call to action.

-A thought on your 2021 budget
+Thoughts on your 2022 budget